ipld/specs/design/sorted-tree.md

 * HASH_TAIL_SIZE: The size, in bytes, of the tail to be used for a calculating the close.
 * HASH_TAIL_CLOSE: The highest integer that will close a chunk.
-* MAX_ENTRIES: The maximum allowed number of entries in a single leaf.
-This protects against insertion attacks when an attacker is allowed to define the entire ENTRY.

 Leaf Chunker Settings